 - 1.1 Rugby Borough Council is responsible for ensuring that it conducts its business in accordance with the law and proper standards.
 Public money must be used economically, efficiently and effectively, safeguarded and properly accounted for.
 The Council must have in place proper governance arrangements and carry out its functions effectively, including suitable risk management arrangements. - 1.2 The Council must conduct a review, at least once a year, of the effectiveness of its system of internal control and report the findings in an annual governance statement (AGS).
 The statement must be prepared in accordance with proper practices and be reported to a Committee of Councillors.
-This document comprises the Council's AGS for 2023/24 which includes the period up to the approval of these financial statements.
+This document comprises the Council's AGS for 2023/24.
 This year's statement shows the governance framework has again been maintained and enhanced during the year.
 Sound governance helps the Council deliver on its corporate strategy, specifically the objective to "maintain robust systems of governance that ensure fairness, accountability and transparency".